shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

   ovsdpdk1,type=dpdkphy
 ```

-To add a new *flow* to the above datapath, with the following spec
+To add a new flow to the above datapath, with the following spec:

 * Traffic: `IPv4`, `TCP`
 * Source MAC: `00:00:00:00:00:01`